adw62/Ligand-Optimiser/README.md

 [--exclude_dualtopo=BOOL] Excludes any atoms in daul topology from seeing each other.

-    note: Fluorines are added to a dual topology as typically the hydrogens the are mutated from are constrained.
+    note: Fluorines are added to a dual topology as typically the hydrogens they are mutated from are constrained.
 It is not possiable to alchemically interpolate the hydrogen constraint into a C-F harmonic bond.
     default: 1